 \subsection{Dataset documentation of Q16}

 Using our prompt-tuning approach, the pre-selection by CLIP can, in principle, extract possible inappropriate images automatically that can then be used for dataset documentation.
-However, we have to be a bit more careful since inappropriateness is subjective to the user---e.g., researchers and practitioners selecting the dataset for their tasks---and, importantly, to the task at hand.
+However, we have to be careful since inappropriateness is subjective to the user---e.g., researchers and practitioners selecting the dataset for their tasks---and, importantly, to the task at hand.
 In our case, the steered model may primarily mirror the moral compass and social expectations of the $2{,}716$ annotators.
 Therefore, it is required that humans and machines interact with each other, and the user can select the images based on their given setting and requirements.
 Hence, we do not advise removing specific images but investigating the range of examples and inappropriate content selected by the model and thereby documenting the dataset.
 In the following, we present our approach to assist data creators not only in identifying but also describing the identified potential inappropriate content.